The Importance of Christmas: The origins of our traditions

 Traditions

-Today, perhaps we take for granted the many Christmas traditions we have Families decorate Christmas trees, exchange gifts, give each other cards, sing carols and share festive meals, creating lasting memories, but where and when did these traditions begin?
+Today, perhaps we take for granted the many Christmas traditions we have.
+Families decorate Christmas trees, exchange gifts, give each other cards, sing carols and share festive meals, creating lasting memories, but where and when did these traditions begin?

 Christmas Trees